wazo-platform/wazo-doc/source/administration/callright/callright.rst

 call permissions can instead challenge the user for a password to be able to call that extension.

-As you can see, you can do a lot of things with XiVO's call permissions.
+As you can see, you can do a lot of things with Wazo's call permissions.
 They can be used to create fairly complex rules.
 That said, it is probably *not* a good idea to so because it's pretty sure you'll get it somehow wrong.